syncfusion-content/wpf-docs/wpf/RichTextBox/Spell-Check.md

 ---
-title: Spell Check
+title: Spell Check in WPF RichTextBox control | Syncfusion
-description: spell check
+description: Learn here all about Spell Check support in Syncfusion WPF RichTextBox (SfRichTextBoxAdv) control and more.
 platform: wpf
 control: SfRichTextBoxAdv
 documentation: ug
 keywords: spell-check
 ---
-# Spell Check
+# Spell Check in WPF RichTextBox (SfRichTextBoxAdv)

 The SfRichTextBoxAdv provides support for checking spelling mistakes in the rich text document content.
 It also supports enabling the following spell checking options.